AKROGIS/Facility-Processing/New Schema Migration/Attachments.md

 2. ATCHSOURCE - an optional informational text field with a path, URL or description of the source of this attachment.
 This can be useful metadata for validating or updating the data at ATCHLINK.
 3. POINTTYPE - from the core data standard.
-This must be 'Photo point' when ATCHTYPE = 'Photo' It can be 'Photo point' or 'Arbitrary point' for ATCHTYPE <> 'Photo'.
+This must be 'Arbitrary point' (default).
+   Since this describes the location of the attachment, not a physical feature, all other point types are inappropriate.
+Something like 'Photo point' would be more appropriate, but it is not available in the standard.
+(As this attribute will always have a constant calculated value, it could be deleted with no loss of information).
 4. ISOUTPARK - a spatially calculated text field.
 One of 'Yes', 'No', or 'Both' in the unusual case that the point is on the border of the park.
 5. HEADING - The angle (in clockwise degrees) that the camera is pointed.
 Looking north is 0,